goto-eof/minerva-europass/README.md

 # Minerva Europass Server

 Minerva Europass (alias IT Europass) allows, as you can understand, to generate your own Resume.
+The particularity of Minerva Europass is the automatic time calculation for each experience and the summary of technologies which you used.
 Currently, there is only one resume template.
 Here is a [demo.pdf](demo.pdf) file.
 See also the [client side application](https://github.com/goto-eof/minerva-europass-client).

 ## Technologies

-- Java
-- Spring Boot
-- Apache FOP
-- Hibernate
-- Liquibase
-- PostgreSQL
-- Docker
+Java • Spring Boot • Apache FOP • Hibernate • Liquibase • PostgreSQL • Docker

 ## Features